RHV-team/RapidHRV/paper/paper.md

 To validate the above pipeline we subjected it to a series of tests across 5 datasets  (simulated and real) varying in modality (electrocardiography, pulse oximetry, and photoplethysmography; for full reporting of all tests, see https://psyarxiv.com/3ewgz/).
-In brief, `RapidHRV` was able to accurately recover heart rate and heart rate variability across sampling frequencies and in relatively noisy photoplethysmography simulations (`@Tang:2020`; figure 3).
+In brief, `RapidHRV` was able to accurately recover heart rate and heart rate variability across sampling frequencies and in relatively noisy photoplethysmography simulations `[@Tang:2020]`.
-`RapidHRV` cleaning provided improvements in noisier simulations.
+`RapidHRV` cleaning provided improvements in noisier simulations (figure 3).

 ![Parameter recovery of simulated PPG data as a function of heart rate variability.
 Y axes reflect the true